-The Museum was in a strong financial position prior to the COVID-19 pandemic and has a history of fiscal prudence.
-Since 2015-16, personnel costs and the non-discretionary costs for the facilities (rent, PILT, utilities, repairs and maintenance) have exceeded the value of appropriations.
-This means that all funds for programming, operating expenses (other than personnel and building operations), and some capital requirements, must be covered by self-generated revenue.
-Self-generated revenues combined with the Museum's unrestricted net assets and earnings from the endowment fund have historically been sufficient to fund the Museum's requirements.
+Since 2015-16, personnel costs and the non-discretionary costs for the facilities have exceeded the Museum's Parliamentary appropriation.
+This means that all funds for programming, operating expenses (other than personnel and building operations), and some capital requirements must be covered by self-generated revenue.
+These self-generated revenues, combined with the Museum's unrestricted net assets and earnings from the Endowment Fund, have historically been sufficient to fund the Museum's requirements.
+With more and more self-generated revenue flowing toward personnel and non-discretionary costs for the facilities, this is no longer the case, and there are attendant risks to program integrity.
+The Museum, jointly with the other national museums and Government, is evaluating the funding required to address this structural shortfall and to cover new costs.